Faculty and Staff Resources

 - Discuss treatment plans or progress

 A student may find it in his/her best interest for information to be shared with faculty, staff, a family member or significant other.
 A student must complete a release form (Form is a PDF document.) to the counseling center for information to be shared with anyone.
 The release form must be completed, signed, and dated.
-It can be hand-delivered, faxed to (859) 257-3319, or mailed to the Counseling Center at 106 Frazee Hall Lexington, KY 40506-0031.
+It can be completed online, hand-delivered, faxed to (859) 257-3319, or mailed to the Counseling Center at 106 Frazee Hall Lexington, KY 40506-0031.
 If this form is faxed or mailed, we may require independent verification from the client that this release is authentic and should be acted upon.

 Who is Eligible